Nobel-Justin/Oviz-Bio-demo/Mut_OnGenes/markdown/Mut_OnGenes-Manual.markdown

 The 'Mutations on Genes' displays SNVs and InDels with their coordinates and function annotations along the selected transcript of a given gene.
 Mutation information can be viewed in three levels (genome, cDNA, and peptide).
 Different icons are applied to mutations according to their types and function changes, such as synonymous and missense SNV, frame-shift InDels.
 Interactive tooltip gives more information, including mutation coordinates, function area and details of exons.
 Sidebar offers options to adjust displays, such as changing resolution, and selecting mutation.
 This visualization is commonly utilized to show the mutation landscape of given genes in a group of cancer samples.

 # Input Files

-## Mutation CSV File

-Check the official demo input [here](https://github.com/Nobel-Justin/Oviz-Bio-demo/blob/master/Mut_OnGenes/demo_data/Mut_OnGenes_demo.mutations.csv).<br/>
+Check the official demo input [here](https://github.com/Nobel-Justin/Oviz-Bio-demo/blob/master/Mut_OnGenes/demo_data).

+## Mutation File

-Note that backend annotation task will be activated once mutation csv file is uploaded.
+Note that backend annotation task will be activated once mutation file is uploaded.
 User could check the job status in task monitor at the bottom of analysis page.<br/>
-The uploaded **CSV** file must match the *required* format as specified below.

-- **header**<br/>
-  The header should follow the following format:
+This file could be standard MAF file (see [format](https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/)) or a simple CSV file in format specified below.

 | #SampleID |  alt_type |  chr | pos |  ref_allele | alt_allele | gene |
 |---|---|---|---|---|---|---|---|